Skip to content

 birder@birdnetpi:/etc/NetworkManager/system-connections $

-1. Let’s now open the file for the hotspot connection.
+1. Now open the file for the hotspot connection.

 sudo nano Hotspot.nmconnection